top of page

 Legal Consequences of Accidentally Running a Red Light and Causing Injury

-Running a red light and causing an accident and injury in New York can lead to serious civil and criminal legal consequences.
-On the civil side, the driver may be held financially responsible for medical expenses, property damage, lost wages, and pain and suffering of the injured party.
-Victims can pursue compensation through personal injury claims, and under New York’s comparative negligence rule, the driver’s liability may increase if they are found primarily at fault for the accident.
+Running a red light and causing an accident with injuries in New York carries both civil and criminal consequences.
+On the civil side, the at-fault driver can be held financially responsible for the victim’s medical expenses, property damage, lost wages, and pain and suffering.
+Injured parties may file a New York personal injury claim to recover damages, and under the state’s comparative negligence law, liability may increase significantly if the driver is found primarily at fault in a red light accident claim.

 Can You Be Sued for Running a Red Light Accidentally?